Bobby Knutt: Early life

 Knutt was born in Sheffield.
 After passing the eleven-plus in 1957, he attended Abbeydale Grammar School in Sheffield.
-Still at school, he began to perform as a singer in a group called Bob Andrews and the Questors in 1961, switching to another group, the Whirlwinds, in 1963, and in 1964 formed a comedy double act called Pee & Knutt.
-However, his partner Geoff Morton refused to turn professional.
+Still at school, he began to perform as a singer in a group called Bob Andrews and the Questors in 1961, switching to another group, the Whirlwinds, in 1963, and in 1964 formed a comedy double act called Pee and Knutt.

 Career

 In 1965 under the stage name of Bobby Knutt he went solo, performing as one of the youngest pro comedians in the country.

 He was first known nationally for his performances on the Granada Television show The Comedians and The Wheeltappers and Shunters Social Club.
 He was cast in the lead role in the BBC's The Price of Coal (1977) directed by Ken Loach, allowing him to move beyond stand-up comedy.
-He acted in many British television comedies and dramas including Last of the Summer Wine, Hetty Wainthropp Investigates, All Creatures Great & Small, Our Friends in the North and Heartbeat, in which he played wrestling promoter Pat Starr.
+He acted in many British television comedies and dramas including Last of the Summer Wine, Hetty Wainthropp Investigates, All Creatures Great & Small, Our Friends in the North.

+Knutt made two appearances in the Yorkshire Television period drama Heartbeat.
+His first appearance was as Lord Ashfordley's Game Keeper Harry Price, in the episode Arms and the Man; following which he played wrestling promoter Pat Starr in the episode Thanks to Alfred.

 Notably, he starred in soap operas: Emmerdale as Albert Dingle, Coronation Street as garage-owner Ron Sykes, and his last acting role as Eddie Dawson in the sitcom Benidorm.

-He had regular roles in 14 pantomimes at Sheffield's Crucible and Lyceum theatres.
+He had regular roles in fourteen pantomimes at Sheffield's Crucible and Lyceum theatres.
 In 2008, he published his autobiography Eyup Knutty followed by the sequel Eyup Again in 2010.
-He worked as a comedian on cruise ships and provided the voice of "Gaffer" on Tetley Tea Folk TV ads.
+He worked as a comedian on cruise ships and provided the voice of "Gaffer" on the Tetley Tea Folk TV ads.
 In 2012, a shoulder operation went wrong, disabling his right arm thus depriving him of his ability to play guitar which was a regular finale to his cabaret act on the cruise ships.
 Due to this he reluctantly retired from live entertainment but continued in acting.

 Personal life

-Knutt was married to athlete Donna Hartley-Wass, a bronze medallist track-runner in the 1980 Olympic Games (4 × 400 m relay), from 20 January 1986 until her death in 2013.
+Knutt was married three times, and had two sons and two daughters by his first two wives.
+On 20 January 1986 he married his third wife, athlete Donna Hartley-Wass, a bronze medallist track-runner in the 1980 Olympic Games (4 × 400 m relay), and remained married until her death in 2013.
 On his 25th wedding anniversary he was quoted as saying: "I wish I'd married my third wife first".